bergesinstitute/graf-method/book-3-unit-3.md

 💂 But we can use the preterite versions when we want to make a specific temporal use.

-*De 1999 a 2003 yo fui abogado.*
+*De 1999 a 2003 yo fui abogado.* (From 1999 to 2003 I was a lawyer.)

-*No fui a trabajar porque estuve enfermo toda la mañana.*
+*No fui a trabajar porque estuve enfermo toda la mañana.* (I didn't go to work because I was sick all morning.)

-*Juan estuvo en la oficina de 9 de la mañana a 5 de la tarde.*
+*Juan estuvo en la oficina de 9 de la mañana a 5 de la tarde.* (Juan was in the office from 9 AM to 5 PM.)

 # Homework